Buskud0/Buskud0/README.md

 # Ah, you found me
-## Currently Debugging My Life.

-**Computer Science student · Junior Developer · Building things to learn**
+**Computer Science student · Junior Developer · Currently Debugging My Life**

 I'm a programming student focused on becoming a better software developer by building real applications and understanding how they work.